Sustainable Food Policy

 The management of these significant aspects is documented within this EMS.

 BaxterStorey aims to continuously improve environmental performance.
-They are committed to minimising the risk of pollution, reducing the level of waste and emissions that arise as a result of the normal day to day business activities of the company.
+They are committed to minimising the risk of pollution and reducing the level of waste and emissions that arise as a result of the normal day-to-day business activities of the company.

-They are committed to complying with all relevant environmental legislation, regulations and other requirements as they arise.
-The company recognise that legislative requirements and industry codes of practice are a minimum level of performance and it is the intention of the company to supersede these requirements as a matter of course.
+They are committed to complying with all relevant environmental legislation, regulations, and other requirements as they arise.
+The company recognises that legislative requirements and industry codes of practice are a minimum level of performance, and it intends to supersede these requirements as a matter of course.

-BaxterStorey recognise the importance of training and education of environmental management controls to all employees across our business; it is integral to their EMS that staff understand the impact they have as individuals, and the impact their actions have on the environmental performance of the organisation and indeed the sustainability of the planet itself.
+BaxterStorey recognises the importance of training and education on environmental management controls to all employees across our business; it is integral to their EMS that staff understand the impact they have as individuals and the impact their actions have on the environmental performance of the organisation and, indeed, the sustainability of the planet itself.

 BaxterStorey monitors progress and reviews environmental performance on an annual basis.

-They are committed to undertaking ‘greening of the supply chain’ to ensure our suppliers achieve at least minimum standards of environmental performance; and are committed to participate actively in environmental discussion groups through industry associations and initiatives to help raise awareness and improve industry wide performance.
+They are committed to undertaking ‘greening of the supply chain’ to ensure our suppliers achieve at least minimum environmental performance standards.
+They are committed to participating actively in environmental discussion groups through industry associations and initiatives to help raise awareness and improve industry-wide performance.

 Monitoring and reporting